-A year ago, Five Acres Animal Shelter in Missouri opened their doors to a group of special cats.
-They had been rescued from a hoarding/breeding situation.
+In 2017, Five Acres Animal Shelter in Missouri opened their doors to a group of special cats.
+But uncommonly, they had been rescued from a hoarding/breeding situation.
 During the operation, a total of 90 cats were removed from the deplorable conditions.
 There was something different about these cats though.
-Most of them were a rare breed of feline called the Havana Brown.
+Because most of them were a rare breed of feline called the Havana Brown.

 The stunning brown cats are hybrids of the Siamese.
-Havana Browns are named for their coat color, which resemble Cuban cigars.
-I read through Petfinders breed characteristics of the Havana Brown.
-And my heart broke even more for these cats.
+But Havana Browns are named for their coat color, which resemble Cuban cigars.
+Reading through breed characteristics of the Havana Brown, my heart broke even more for these cats.

 “Havanas must have human interaction if they are to live happy, healthy lives.”